elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

 ## Enabled by default

-In the Elastic Distribution for Node.js (the distro) metrics are enabled by default and sent to the endpoint configured by you.
+In the Elastic Distribution for Node.js (EDOT Node.js) metrics are enabled by default and sent to the endpoint configured by you.
 If you wish to disable metrics you can by setting the env variable `ELASTIC_OTEL_METRICS_DISABLED` to the string `true`.